Wireframe of a website, with different devices representing the different screen sizes

 1. Transcript loading…

-2. Customer journey mapping: Wireframes are tools to plot user journeys.
-They enable designers to envision how users will navigate a site or app.
+5. Customer journey mapping: Wireframes are effective tools to plot user journeys with, and they’re a great way to enable designers to envision how users are going to navigate a site or app and experience it in that way.

 Benefits of Digital Wireframing